 Niles New Tech Facilitators and Directors

-Ms. Tanck is beginning her teaching career as a math facilitator in the Scientific Modeling studio.
+Ms. Tanck is in her third year as a math facilitator in the Scientific Modeling studio.
 She graduated from Hope College with a B.A. in Math Education and a minor in Psychology Education.
-Ms. Tanck is excited to explore project-based learning while instilling in her students a deep theoretical understanding of mathematics through real world applications.
-She hopes that through Scientific Modeling, her students will become better critical thinkers and creative problem solvers.Bill Prenkert
+Ms. Tanck enjoys exploring project-based learning while instilling in her students a deep theoretical understanding of mathematics through real world applications.
+She has seen, that through her course, her students become better critical thinkers and creative problem solvers.Bill Prenkert

 Email: email@example.comChristopher Van KampenMr.
 Van Kampen is a new facilitator in the 11th and 12th grade Math studio.
 He graduated from Hope College with a B.A. and is certified to teach Math and Special Education.
 Mr. Van Kampen is excited to get to know the learners and spark interest in the field of mathematics using project-based learning.
 His goal is to create a positive learning environment for the learners and to grow along with them throughout the year.Mike Vota